Last Updated on October 22, 2024 by Aaron von Frank

 Key takeaway: Ducks can thrive in a wider range of climates than chickens — and they’re especially hardy in wetter, cooler climates.

+Ducks are the all-terrain vehicle of the poultry world.
 If it’s wet and cold outside, your ducks will be in heaven, but your chickens will likely be taking shelter.
-If it’s warm and sunny, both ducks and chickens will be happy.
+When it’s warm and sunny, both ducks and chickens will be happy.

 Wild Mallards are migratory waterfowl suited to a wide range of environmental conditions, and domestic ducks have inherited this adaptability.
 There are chickens bred for more extreme environments, so no matter what type of fowl you get, consider breed characteristics when selecting for unusual/extreme environments.
 Likewise, duck breeds like Runners will do better in dryer and warmer climates than other ducks.